Blaine, Washington: Economy

 Much of Blaine's economy is based on cross-border Canadian trade, which includes parcel shipping services and gas stations.
 The eastern side of the city accommodates a number of import/export warehouses, freight and courier services and gas stations serving long-haul cargo trucks.
 The Customs and Border Protection branch of the Department of Homeland Security operates two border inspection stations in Blaine.
 The Blaine Sector Headquarters of the US Border Patrol employs hundreds of federal law enforcement officers and support staff in the community.

 Blaine also has a number of manufacturing companies, including Nature's Path cereal and Totally Chocolate.

 The Port of Bellingham operates a large marina in Blaine, serving a variety of pleasure craft and fishing vessels.
+In a March 25, 2026 article at The Northern Light, the Washington Department of Ecology calls for public input on the $28 million cleanup of the former Westman Marine site, contaminated with petroleum products, metals, and PCBs.

 As Vancouver, British Columbia is just north of Blaine, across the US-Canada border and where several prime-time television series are recorded, several dozen US actors/actresses have rented houses in Blaine and commute to Vancouver rather than rent houses and apartments in Vancouver, which is much more expensive.
 Included series are: Once Upon A Time, Beauty and the Beast, Supernatural and Nikita.
 For similar reasons, a significant number of Americans who work for companies in Vancouver are living in Blaine.

 The United States Consulate in Vancouver has a Blaine address for mail from the U.S. Several mail service companies have opened branches in Blaine, targeting Canadian residents looking to avoid cross-border shipping costs.
 The local industry grew during the rise of e-commerce in the early 2000s and the city set up a sales tax that earns $1.7 million in annual revenue.

 Blaine had a small airport, which was popular with light aircraft owners for its low fuel prices and because it had less fog than other nearby airports.
 The runway measured 2539 × 40 ft.
 The Blaine city government operated automated fuel pumps.
 In the spring of 2006 the city government removed several tall trees south of the runway as a safety precaution.
 Then in 2007, the City Council voted to close the airport before the end of 2008.
 The airport was officially closed on December 31, 2008.
 The land upon which the airport rests is adjacent to a shopping center and light industrial park.
 The area is now zoned for mixed use development, including light industrial manufacturing and commercial.